ffmpeg is a commandline tool to convert media (audio, video) into different formats, manipulate or compress them, put filters on, etc. .

 -vf scale="1280:720"

-# what also works for to-HD scaling is:
+# what also works for scaling to HD is:

 -vf scale="1280:-1"